zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/inertia/_index.md

 #### Vue-router

 Some pages like the Repository browser are using client-side routing with `vue-router`.
 It's yet unclear how well-behaved a combination of Rails-based routing + Inertia + Vue-router would be.

+## Alternative Solutions

+The following solutions have been considered as alternatives:

+### Quicklink

+[Quicklink](https://getquick.link/) prefetches all visible links and makes browsing feel faster.
+But it is not a good fit for us because:

+- it would overfetch.
+By default, it fetches any link in the viewport, meaning in an application like GitLab, with many dense tables and lists, it would fetch _a lot_ of things.
+Quicklink is better suited for mobile apps, with a small viewport and only a few links per page.
+- it still has to do all the JS init on every page.
+While it does prefetch the HTML, it does not "pre init" the page.
+You can still see the page starting with blank breadcrumbs and sidebar, because these are Vue-rendered.

+### instant.page

+Similar to Quicklink, but [instant.page](https://instant.page/) by default only prefetches on hovering a link:

+- Prefetching only on hover avoids overfetching.
+We could add it to GitLab without any noticable extra load.
+- But it has the same limitation as Quicklink.
+It only prefetches the HTML, but doesn't "pre init" the page's JavaScript.
+Things like the sidebar and the breadcrumbs would still get repainted on every page load.